YiLi-2020/222/content/home/publication.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

-title = "Publications"
+title = "Highlights"
-subtitle = "Highlights from my most recent research history."
+subtitle = "from my most recent research history."

 # DV location
 dv_pdf = "thesis/"

-# CV location
-cv_pdf = "manuscripts/"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "publication"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 0
+  count = 1

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"